 PAWS is able to accommodate four schools in the spring (May) and four schools in the fall (October).

 The cost to attend is $125 per student covered by lottery funds distributed by OSU Extension to the school district.
-Schools can use their remaining allotment of outdoor school funds for transportation and to purchase a variety of resources from curriculum support and field studies equipment to student supplies (backpacks, ponchos, enclosed clip boards, etc.).
+Schools can use their remaining allotment of outdoor school funds for transportation and to purchase a variety of resources from curriculum support and field studies equipment, to student supplies like backpacks, ponchos, and clip boards.

-TESTIMONIAL "This was the most content rich outdoor school experience I have ever participated in with students.
+"This was the most content rich outdoor school experience I have ever participated in with students.
 My students gained valuable information from highly qualified professionals from different community agencies.
-The collaboration of these agencies teamed with the highly qualified staf
+The collaboration of these agencies teamed with the highly qualified staff, allowed my students to gain knowledge, confidence, and a new interest in outdoor experiences.
+I highly recommend this program!"

 Partner with our educational specialist!

-With more than 30+ years of teaching experience in and out of the classroom, our outreach educator will deliver unique, hands-on science experiences designed to meet your student's needs.
+With more than 30+ years of teaching experience in and out of the classroom, our community education outreach team will deliver unique, hands-on science experiences designed to meet your student's needs.

-Environmental STEM (eSTEM) is a free after school program.
+Environmental STEM (eSTEM) is a free after school program that takes

 Environmental engineers focus on ways to sustain and improve the natural